vonechain-didi/extract-css-didi/README.md

 ```
 ### Description
  - entry -> [filePath|Array```<filePath>```], the entry of collecting the style files.
- - destPath -> [filePath], the destPath tell extract-common-css where to put the extracted style.
+ - destPath -> [filePath], the destPath tell extract-css-didi where to put the extracted style.
  - insertInfos -> [Object], contain the infos where to import the **destPath** file.
   - insertFile -> [filePath], which file will import the **destPath** file.
   - insertContent -> [String], the **insertContent** will be put in the **insertFile**, default be appended to the bottom of **insertFile**.